-This study referenced in this report was conducted in accordance with Good Laboratory Practices for Nonclinical Laboratory Studies as found in Title 21 Code of Federal Regulations Part 58.
-The study was inspected during at least one phase and AppTec Quality Assurance will audit the final report.
+The study referenced in this report was conducted in accordance with US FDA Good Laboratory Practices for Nonclinical Laboratory Studies as found in Title 21 Code of Federal Regulations Part 58, EU Good Laboratory Practice regulations, (EMEA GMP, Rules and Guidance for Pharmaceutical Manufacturers and Distributers, Annex 13), and applicable ICH Q7 standards.
+The subcontractor inspected the study at least once, and WuXi AppTec Quality Assurance audited the final report.